What Causes Vomiting and Diarrhea?

 Activating your sodium glucose pump is a rapid way to rehydrate.
 Learn More »

-Managing Dehydration related to Vomiting and Diarrhea
+Relieving Dehydration from Vomiting and Diarrhea

-With vomiting and diarrhea, the most important step to take is to replenish the fluids and electrolytes your body is losing.
+When managing dehydration as a result of vomiting and diarrhea, the most important step to take is to replenish the fluids and electrolytes your body is losing.
 By staying properly hydrated, you can relieve some of the mild to moderate symptoms of dehydration.

 Click below for dosage instructions: